hummingbot/brokers/README.md

       | ∟ mqtt_autostart         | False                |
 ```

-Finally, `Bot ID` can be set via the `instance_id` global configuration parameter.
+Finally, the ID of the bot that is used for the construction of the bot-specific communication topics can be set via the `instance_id` global configuration parameter.
 If left empty, a random UID is generated and used for each bot
 deployment.

 ```